The UnMotivation of Terry Silver.

 Kreese says LaRusso and Lawrence are working together so “That’s why I’m here.
 I need a partner”

 – uh, wake me when this becomes relevant to the millionaire.

 Silver actually nails the irrelevancy when he declines, “I spent months terrorizing a teenager over a high school karate tournament.
 It sounds insane just talking about it!”

-So the writers play their trump card (– or is that trope card?), making it so that Silver owes his life to Kreese, for saving him in Nam.
-Vietnam is like Woodstock – everyone was there!
+So the writers play their trump card (– or is that trope card?), reminding us that Silver owes his life to Kreese for Viet Nam.
+(Nam is like Woodstock – everyone was there!)
 Thus, the filmmakers retcon a whole buncha bromancing flashback scenes, with Silver telling Kreese he’ll do anything for him.

 And that bros-before-Cointreaus reason is what drives Silver back to Kreese – YET – the writers keep playing Kreese as if he’s offering some kinda spiritual edification to Silver: “Did you just lock those memories away so long, you forgot who you are?”

 – WHO HE IS?
 Maybe he’s a classical pianist –